-Figure 3: Probability of router setting a packet into the Admission Marked state
+Figure 3: Probability of router admission marking a packet

-So if the CL traffic is sustained at a level greater than the configured-admission-rate then all packets are eventually admission marked.
+If the CL traffic is sustained at a level greater than the configured-admission-rate then all packets are eventually admission marked.
 However, a short burst of traffic at greater than the configured-admission-rate (measured over the burst) may not trigger any admission marking if the burst is sufficiently short that the virtual queue doesn't grow beyond the min-marking-threshold.

 A packet that is already pre-emption marked is never re-marked to the admission marked state.
-The decision whether to set a particular packet into the Admission Marked state is made on a per-packet basis i.e. independently of the decision for the previous packet.
+The decision whether to admission mark a particular packet is made independently of the decision for the previous packet.